 Inclusion

-Disabled individuals often face considerable barriers to participation in scientific life.
+Researchers with disabilities often face considerable barriers to participation in scientific life.
 We strive to find solutions for individual needs.

-Support for LGBTQ+ and gender diversity
+Support for LGBTQIA+ and Gender Diversity

 LGBTQ+ STEM Berlin - network and events